 Platform Choice

-Another significant expenditure criterion when you make a music app is deciding the location where your app will run: Android, iOS, or hybrid.
+Another significant expenditure criterion for developing a music streaming platform is deciding the location where your app will run: Android app, iOS app, or a hybrid.
 Different platforms also have their coding languages, tools, and cost issues.

 | Platform | Notes | Cost Estimate |